 Interestingly enough, a lot has changed between streaming devices over the past two years or so in the design department.
 Instead of simple USB-looking sticks that simply slot into the HDMI port on your TV, we have a few different shapes to look at.

-Chromecast: Since last year, for example, the Chromecast has looked more like a hockey puck than a thumb drive.
+Chromecast: After having started out as a USB-drive sized stick, the Chromecast now looks much more like a hockey puck.
 The circular device has an HDMI cable protruding out from it, and instead of jutting straight out of the HDMI port, the device kinda just hangs from its cable next to your TV.

 It’s a classy little design, and one Google doesn’t plan on upending with the Chromecast Ultra.
 The only real change is that instead of a big ol’ Chrome logo on the front, there’s a simple and small Google logo, which is appearing on all of Google’s hardware.
 Size-wise, the device is 2.29 inches (58.20mm) across, and a pretty small 0.53-inches (13.70mm) thick.
 The one bit of bad news?
 None of the Chromecast devices come with a remote.

 The Chromecast Ultra's plug is equipped with an Ethernet port to help it deal with the amount of bandwidth required for streaming 4K content.

 Roku Streaming Stick: Roku, on the other hand, has stuck with the USB drive look, although it’s much larger than most USB drives, coming in at 5.5-inches (139.7mm) long, 1.6-inches (40.7mm) wide, and 0.8-inches (20.32mm) thick.
 Unlike the Chromecast, however, the Roku Streaming Stick comes with a remote, which looks pretty simple, and has a d-pad, play/pause, and a few buttons for quickly accessing certain streaming services, like Netflix and Sling TV.
 We’ll talk a little more about the functionality of that remote later on.